cyrusbuilt/CySump/openhab/README.md

 keyfile /etc/mosquitto/certs/host_name.key.pem
 ```

-Press CTRL+X to save and close the file.
+If you are *NOT* using TLS, you can simply leave all the certificate lines out of the config (or comment them).
+Now press CTRL+X to save and close the file.
 Now restart MQTT:

 ```bash
 > sudo systemctl restart mosquitto.service